All Episodes

 All right, quick break.

-and you know, we expect that when schools open after Labor Day that it's they're going to be back to where it was at the end of last year as they are planning to protest and take over campuses and intimidate people.
+And we expect that when schools open after Labor Day, that they're going to be back to where it was at the end of last year as they are planning to protest and take over campuses and intimidate people.

 This is the Sean Hannity Show.

-All right, we continue with Patrick Hughes and Daniel Sir.
+All right, we continue with Patrick Hughes and Daniel Sur.

-They are partners at Hughes and Sir, and they filed the lawsuit representing Columbia students suing uh the encampments that are on Columbia's University and the squad for their support and encouragement of those encampments.
+They are partners at Hughes and Sur, and they filed a lawsuit representing Columbia students suing the encampments that are on Columbia's university and the squad for their support and encouragement of those encampments.

 Oh, I noticed that finally Columbia's president has stepped down, but I don't think that's going to make much of a difference.

-Uh my understanding is these these radicals on college campuses have been plotting and planning and scheming all summer to pick up where they left off.
+My understanding is these radicals on college campuses have been plotting and planning and scheming all summer to pick up where they left off.

 Is that your understanding, Patrick?